4f48/soundstash/README.md

 ## Features

 - high quality streaming, no compression
-- upload any .mp3, .flac, and .opus
+- upload any MP3, FLAC, and Opus
 - stream from anywhere in the world
 - 100 MB storage